wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 * Add rate limiting at the load balancer level.

 1. Identify which app(s) are requesting excessive connections and resolve the impacting issues with these apps.
-2. If the above mitigation steps have not already been taken, do so.
+2. If both of the above mitigation steps have not already been taken, try applying them.
 3. Consider adding more Gorouter VM resources to increase the number of available file descriptors.

 ## TAS Gorouter Time Since Last Route Register Received